How to Reduce Beans Bloating

 Never undercook beans.
 Most dry beans should be cooked for at least 1 hour, except when using pressure cookers.
 Cooking the beans thoroughly continues the process of eliminating the complex oligosaccharides.

-Cook the beans recipes where beans are mixed with other staple foods such as Rice and Beans and Beans and Yam/Plantain/Potato/Baby Corn Porridge.
+Always prepare beans recipes where beans are mixed with other staple foods such as Rice and Beans and Beans and Yam/Plantain/Potato/Baby Corn Porridge.
 This is so that your digestive track does not have too much beans to digest in one meal.

 Some eating habits that will help reduce beans bloating are: